What is a Hodag?

-The Hodag Legend is most notable as lumberjack lore from the near turn of the century in Northern Wisconsin.
-The Hodag was made 'famous' by a lumber scout in the late 1800s named Gene Shepard who was first 'attacked' by one and then successfully 'caught' one.
+- The Hodag legend is most notable as lumberjack lore from the near turn of the century in Northern Wisconsin and was made 'famous' by a lumber scout in the late 1800s named Gene Shepard who was first 'attacked' by one, and then successfully 'caught' one.

-Gene Shepard was a major booster of my hometown, Rhinelander, Wi as it was becoming established.
-A surveyor and timber scout, Gene watched first hand as Rhinelander grew into a booming town.
-Gene was well known in the Northwoods and managed to pull a magnificent hodag centered prank on the locals and is the reason the official Rhinelander, WI mascot is in fact, a Hodag.
+Gene Shepard was a major booster of my hometown Rhinelander, Wi as it was becoming established.
+As a land surveyor and timber scout he watched first hand as Rhinelander grew into a booming timber town.
+Gene was well known in the Northwoods as a bit of prankster and it’s because of him and his magnificent hodag-centered prank on the locals that the official mascot for Rhinelander, WI is in fact, a Hodag.

 Luke Sylvester Kearney published a very detailed recount of Gene Shepard's Hodag capture in his book, The Hodag.
 Published in 1928 under his nickname Lake Shore Kearney, The Hodag and other Tales of the Logging Camps states that the Hodag is actually a beastly reincarnation of an abused ox.

 "It was at the end of the seventh year of the cremation of an ox which had led an unusually hard life that an event was to happen, which would cast its shadow upon every man who witnessed it.
 As the fire died down, there slowly issued from the great pile of ashes, a mystical animal, later to be known as the hodag...